Testing for Mold Tips

 Moisture is generally the cause of mold growth in a structure.
 When inspecting a building the first step in figuring out how the mold contamination began is finding the water intrusion.
 We recommend testing anywhere there is visible water damage in order to identify the source of your mold problem.

-Resolving the cause of a water intrusion is the first step when doing a remediation.
+NOTE: Resolving the cause of a water intrusion is the first step when doing a remediation.